duongnlt/Twitter-Analysis/README.md

 git clone https://github.com/duong19/Twitter-Analysis.git
 ```

-Then run this script to create environment (you need to install Miniconda or Anaconda first):
+Run this script to create environment (you need to install Miniconda or Anaconda first):

 ``` bash
 cd Twitter-Analysis